tkrausjr/dcos-python/README.md

 The mesos folder contains Python scripts for interacting with Apache Zookeeper through Python.
 To get more details look at the README in zookeeper folder.

 # modules Folder
-The modules folder contains Python classes for DCOS ACS, Marathon, and Apache Mesos that can be imported and called from other scripts
+The modules folder contains a "dcos" Python module classes for DCOS ACS, Marathon, and Mesos that can be imported and called from other scripts

+To use this module in your scripts from modules import dcos

 ## Requirements
 These scripts have only been tested with python3.5 as of now, requests and json Standard Python modules and a mesos Python module which is included \